wcchin/pyreveal/README.md

 Plus, the speaker notes function is still not working for jupyter+nbconvert.

+One more thing, if you change the contents in the notebook cell, you will need to run the nbconvert command again to generate the static html file.
+What we need, is that the static html file can be generated automatically, and we can see the result as soon as we change the md file.

 Therefore, I decided to write a converter that take a simple md, and convert it to reveal.js slides using jinja2.

 ## Demo